This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Investigation closed under the commitment procedures or by accepting voluntary measures

 Since the introduction of the commitment procedures in December 2018 under the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), the JFTC has closed several investigations regarding unfair trade practices under the commitment procedures.

 Under the CPTPP, a member country is required to ‘authorize its national competition authorities to resolve alleged violations voluntarily by consent of the authority and the person subject to the enforcement action’.
 The commitment procedures allow the JFTC to close an investigation into suspected violations of the AMA, following a commitment provided by the relevant party to the JFTC.

 The guidelines on the commitment procedures (Policies Concerning Commitment Procedures) issued by the JFTC in September 2018 include the basic framework for the commitment procedures, such as the scope of application and requirements of commitment measures to be submitted for approval, including typical examples, such as cessation of the suspected violation, development of a compliance programme and amendments to contracts.
 The guidelines also clarify that the commitment procedures are not to be applied to:

 - hard-core cartels, including bid rigging and price-fixing;

 - repeated suspected violations by the same entities within the previous 10 years; and

-- other vicious and serious suspected violation that would be subject to criminal prosecution.
+- other vicious and serious suspected violations that would be subject to criminal prosecution.

-The commitment procedures enable competition law concerns to be solved swiftly and a potential anticompetitive conduct to be terminated.
-When the proposed commitment measures are approved by the JFTC, neither a cease and desist order nor a surcharge payment order will be issued to the suspected party.
+The commitment procedures enable competition law concerns to be solved swiftly and potential anticompetitive conduct to be terminated.
+When the proposed commitment measures are approved by the JFTC, neither a cease-and-desist order nor a surcharge payment order will be issued to the suspected party.